St Andrew's Cathedral School: Heads of school

 The following individuals have served as Head of School or any precedent title:

 Campuses

-St Andrew's Cathedral School resides across two dynamic city campuses in close proximity to Town Hall Station, St Andrew's House in Sydney Square and Bishop Barry Centre in Druitt Street.
+St Andrew's Cathedral School is on two city campuses near Town Hall Station, St Andrew's House in Sydney Square and Bishop Barry Centre in Druitt Street.
 It has a leasing arrangement with St Andrew's College within the grounds of The University of Sydney and the nearby Wentworth Park Sporting Complex.
 The school also uses the university's facilities for basketball, swimming, tennis and squash.